Jack D. Weiler: Biography

-Weiler was born to a poor Jewish family in Svitskoy, Russian Empire, the seventh of ten children.
+Weiler was born to a poor Jewish family in Svyatsk, Russian Empire, the seventh of ten children.
 His father, Faivel, was a rabbi and Talmudic scholar.
 In 1910, the family moved to the United States and settled in Manhattan and then the Bronx where his father taught yeshiva students.
 During high school, Weiler worked odd jobs and was forced to leave college due to lack of funds and accept a job as a stenographer in a real estate office.
 He eventually became a broker where he learned all aspects of the real estate business and in 1936, he partnered with Benjamin Swig (father of Melvin Swig) of Boston and founded a real estate company then named Swig & Weiler.
 Weiler managed the firm's New York office while Swig ran the West Coast business out of San Francisco.
 They grew the business nationally including over 5 million square feet in New York City and 1.5 million square feet in California; properties owned included the Metropolitan Opera House (which they demolished to build 1411 Broadway at 39th Street); the W. R. Grace Building; 1065 Avenue of the Americas; and 711 Third Avenue at 44th Street.